capelski/personal-server/fractal-pictures/Readme.md

 - Use canvas for graphical representations; I'd never use it before and I wanted to try it.
 It turned out to be a great increase in performance
 - Use modals for confirmation messages and/or additional steps to complete an action
+- Style properties should be defined through CSS classes only instead of using id attributes.
+Id attributes should only be used to retrieve DOM elements through JavaScript